caleblopez96/vite-workflow-file/README.md

 # vite workflow file

- This is a github workflow that helps you deploy a vite project to github pages
+This is a github workflow that allows you to deploy a vite project to github pages